NVIDIA/NeMo/README.md

 The 3B model uses the bf16 data type.
 It can be trained in about 14 days using 20 nodes with 8 GPUs per node.
 The model includes 24 transformer layers, a hidden size of 2048, a feedforward network size of 5120, and 32 attention heads with GeGLU activation function.
-The sequence length is 512, and the optimizer is Adam.
+The sequence length is 512, and the optimizer is Distributed Adam.
 This model uses tensor parallelism of 2.
 For the details on all the parameters, see the `mt5/3b.yaml` config file.